Are Horror Movies Good Entertainment? If You Love Fear Factor

 Despite these challenges, many people with autism still want to participate in the excitement of Halloween movie watching.
 Fortunately, with the right approach, those on the spectrum can find ways to enjoy scary movies without becoming traumatized.

 Remember that if you know one person with autism, well then, you know ONE person with autism.
-By that, I mean everyone has different opinions and sensitivities, so no one should ever making sweeping assessments about whether an activity is right or wrong for everyone on the spectrum.
+By that, I mean everyone has different opinions and sensitivities, so no one should ever make sweeping assessments about whether an activity is right or wrong for everyone on the spectrum.
 As an adult, that choice is yours.

-Here are some tips for people with autism to keep in mind if they want to watch horror films this Halloween:
+Here are some tips for people with autism to keep in mind if they want to watch horror genre films this Halloween:

 Horror Movies Good Choices: Pick Less Intense Scary Movies

 Not all scary movies are made equal in terms of fright factor.
-Some horror films emphasis extreme blood and gore that is likely to be upsetting or disturbing.
+Some horror films emphasize extreme blood and gore that is likely to be upsetting or disturbing.
 Others rely more on psychological tension and have very little graphic content.

 When choosing a scary movie to watch, opt for ones on the milder side that don’t have a lot of brutal violence or trauma-inducing visuals.
 You want just enough scariness to be fun without going overboard.